 You will want to have your legal bases carefully covered.
 In some cases of employment termination, if you expect the employment termination to become sticky, or unusual, you will want to involve your attorney.
 Work out the details with your own employment law attorney so that you are in agreement on what situations require intervention.

 This sample termination letter is an example of the most simple, direct form of termination letter.
 You can use this termination letter in most instances when you let an employee go.
-It should be printed on company stationery and either handed to the employee at the termination meeting or mailed to the employee's known address with signed return receipt recommended.
+It should be printed on company stationery and either handed to the employee at the termination meeting or mailed to the employee's known address with a signed return receipt recommended.